AlbanaCelepija/reinforcementLearning/README.md

-## Implementations of Classic and Deep Reinforcement Learning algorithm in C
+## Implementations of Classic and Deep Reinforcement Learning algorithm